 Find the surface area of common 3D shapes with formulas, step-by-step calculations, and diagrams.

-Select a Shape
+Select a 3D Shape to Begin Calculation

-About Surface Area
+How to Calculate Surface Area

 Surface area is a crucial concept in geometry, engineering, architecture, and everyday life.
 Whether you're designing a product, wrapping a gift, or studying for a math exam, knowing how to calculate surface area can be extremely useful.
 But since different shapes have different surface area formulas, the first step is always to select the shape you're working with.